 Abutting Property: Two or more parcels which share a common parcel boundary or point.
 Abutting property shall also include facing properties across road rights-of-way.
 See also Contiguous Land.

-Accepted Agricultural Practices (AAPs): Accepted practices for agriculture, including farm structures other than dwellings, as currently defined by the Secretary or Vermont Agency of Agriculture, Food and Markets in accordance with the Act [§ 4413(d)].
-See also Agriculture.

-Accepted Management Practices (AMPs): Accepted silvicultural (forestry) practices as currently defined by the Commissioner of the Vermont Department of Forests, Parks and Recreation in accordance with the Act [§ 4413(d)].
+Accepted Silvicultural Practices: In Accordance with the Act [§4413(d)] practices, as defined by the Commissioner of Forests, Parks and Recreation, including practices which are in compliance with the Acceptable Management Practices for Maintaining Water Quality on Logging Jobs in Vermont, as adopted by the Commissioner of Forests, Parks and Recreation.
+See Forestry Operation.

 Accessory Dwelling: A secondary dwelling unit established in conjunction with and clearly subordinate to a single family dwelling which is retained in common ownership, is located on the same parcel as the primary structure, and which otherwise meets applicable criteria of these regulations (see Section 4.2).
 This definition encompasses accessory apartments as required under the Act [§ 4412(1)].